 You notice too many failed login attempts on your WordPress

 Those who install a WordPress activity log plugin on their website are typically surprised by the number of failed login attempts their WordPress websites get.
-The below is a post from the WP Security Audit Log plugin support forum.
+The below is a post from the WP Activity Log plugin support forum.
 It basically sums up what many WordPress administrators might think:

 Does this plugin really work?